Mnux9/mnux9.github.io/p/shutter-lag/shutter-lag.md

      style="float: left; margin-right: 10px; width:100%; padding-bottom: 2%;" /><br>

 I made a simple binary conter combined with a camera remote shutter trigger.
 When i press the red start button an short impulse is sent to the camera to start an image capture after that the red LEDs start incrementing by 0.5ms in binary.
+(You can guess who got their hands on a label maker during their summer job :3)

 Setting the camera exposure to the shortest exposure time to capture only the current state of the LEDs and turning off autofocus I can start measuring.